 When I was a kiddo, my mom took my sister and I to a restaurant that had the best apple crumble.
 When the crumble came to the table, my sister and mom were too busy yapping to realize I had eaten all the crumble topping off the top, leaving them with just the apple filling.
 So you can imagine that when I test an apple crumble recipe for my blog, I’m going to take the crumble topping very, very seriously.
 It’s the best part!

-This apple crumble is dangerously good, and should be made with a complete understanding that there won’t be leftovers.
+This apple crumble is simple but dangerously good, and should be made with a complete understanding that there won’t be leftovers.
 Serve alone, with vanilla ice cream, or with a sprinkle of Candied Pecans.

 Simply can’t wait for the crumble to come out of the oven?
 Make these Baked Apples that take 5 minutes to make!